 Do not panic!
 We’ve compiled a list of key characteristics to guide you in choosing the perfect hiking socks, ensuring you make an informed and optimal decision.

 Take a look at these features to make the best choice for your outdoor adventures!

 An absolute consideration when selecting hiking socks is ensuring a proper fit within your walking boots.
 A poor fit can result in creases, leading to pressure points, chafing, and potentially even blisters over time.
 You can of course slip a blister bandage over the irritated area or in your hiking backpack, but the best part is choosing the right size from the start to avoid any problems.

-A word of advice: since hiking socks are very often sold by size ranges (36-38, 39-41, 42-44, etc.), choose the one below your size if it is in between (41.5 for example) if the selected pair is expandable.
-Because we insist a sock that is too big risks creases and bothers you.
+Here’s a valuable piece of advice: when selecting hiking socks, which are often available in size ranges (e.g., 36-38, 39-41, 42-44, etc.), opt for the size just below your actual foot size if you fall in between (e.g., 41.5).
+This is especially important if the chosen pair is expandable.
+Choosing a sock that is too big may lead to creases and discomfort.

-Hiking socks come in several heights: low, intermediate and high.
+Hiking socks come in several heights: low, intermediate, and high.
 To choose the right height, make sure that the sock rises higher than the collar of your hiking boots.
 Why?
-Because it is absolutely necessary to prevent boots from coming into direct contact with your skin.
+Because it is necessary to prevent boots from coming into direct contact with your skin.
 Otherwise, hello irritations!

 On the other hand, socks with a high percentage of synthetic fibers require antibacterial treatment to limit the appearance of bad odors.
 As for natural materials, we find merino wool, well-known for its thermoregulatory qualities.
 It insulates very well from the cold while offering a pleasant feeling of breathability to your feet.